Siam Ahmed

-Siam Ahmed is a Bangladeshi television and film actor.
-He made his debut as Afnan in a Bangladeshi telefilm Bhalobasha 101.

-He is best known for his debut role in the film PoraMon 2.
+Siam Ahmed (born 29 March 1990) is a Bangladeshi television and film actor.
+He made his debut Bangladeshi telefilm Bhalobasha 101 and he is best known for his debut role in the film Poramon 2 (2018) directed by Raihan Rafi.
 He is also well known for his various roles in Bengali TV dramas.
-He won Bangladesh National Film Award for Best Actor for his role in the film Bishwoshundori (2020).
+He won Bangladesh National Film Award for Best Actor twice for his roles in Bishwoshundori (2020) and Mridha Bonam Mridha (2021).